JAlharbi12/Phishing-website-detection/README.md

 ## Authors & Contributions
-**Jawaher Alharbi**- Wrote the code, Resources, Data Curation, Methodology, Designed the software, Formal analysis, Project administration
+**Jawaher Alharbi**- Performed the experiments, Analyzed the data, Wrote the code, Resources, Data Curation, Designed the software, Conceived and designed the experiments, Project administration

-**Manal Bayousef**- Methodology, Formal analysis, Supervision, Project administration
+**Manal Bayousef**- Analyzed the data, Supervision, Conceived and designed the experiments, Project administration

-**Hind Almisbahi**- Designed the software, Formal analysis, Supervision, Project administration
+**Hind Almisbahi**- Designed the software, Analyzed the data, Supervision, Conceived and designed the experiments, Project administration

+All authors are affiliated with: Department of Information Technology, Faculty of Computing and Information Technology, King Abdulaziz University, Jeddah, Saudi Arabia

 ## License
 The code files and dataset are provided for research and reproducibility purposes only.

 ## Help/Contact
 For any questions or issues related to running the code, please contact **Jawaher Alharbi** at *jalharbi0086@stu.kau.edu.sa*